 Texas launched four homers to complete a sweep of the Sox.
 The Rangers hit 11 homers in the three-game set, the most allowed by the Sox in the first three games of a season since at least 1919.

-Clay Buchholz was tagged with the loss.
-He allowed only five hits over 6 13 innings; four of the five, however, were homers.
+Clay Buchholz was tagged with the loss, having allowed five hits over 6 13 innings.
+Four of the five, however, were homers.

 The Sox' only run came in the seventh when Carl Crawford, who had collected his first hit of the season back in the second inning, singled to left, scoring Kevin Youkilis.
 The Sox would leave the bases loaded that inning when Texas starter Matt Harrison struck out Jacoby Ellsbury.

 The Rangers, who are 16-6 against the Sox since the start of the 2009 season, outscored Boston 26-11 in the series.

 Jared Carrabis says he was told that some Boston Red Sox coaches were not happy with the way John Farrell was over-using Craig Kimbrel, perhaps because he was trying to save his job.

 BOSTON - Parker Bidwell pitched a solid 6 2/3 innings and Los Angeles scored three runs after its challenge overturned an inning-ending double play in the second, leading the Angels to a 4-2 win over the Boston Red Sox on Sunday.